farvour/satisfactory-dedicated-server/README.md

 Run your favorite factory automator in a docker container!

 # Preface
-Satisfactory released dedicated servers in the experimental build v0.5.0.1.
+Satisfactory released dedicated servers in the experimental build `v0.7.0.8`.
 This release allows for running dedicated Linux servers.
 The purpose of this repository is to build and run a container for a Satisfactory dedicated server.

-# Building the Container
+# Building the container
 In order to build the container, the easiest way to get started is to use the docker compose tool.
-Lever the docker compose command to build the dedicated server container so it is ready to be used.
+Leverage the docker compose command to build the dedicated server container so it is ready to be used.
 Sometimes you may have to bust the cache if a new version of the server is released but the Dockerfile is not changed.
 This can be accomplished by adding the `--no-cache` flag.